encode/starlette/docs/graphql.md

 ## Sync or Async executors

+TODO PR #1091 AsyncioExecutor has been dropped by graphene v3, I've therefore dropped the executor references and replaced it by the graphene Schema.execute_async method.

 If you're working with a standard ORM, then just use regular function calls for your "resolve" methods, and Starlette will manage running the GraphQL query within a seperate thread.